haochenpan/rabia/docs/run-rabia.md

 ### 1.2 On CloudLab

 - Hardware: Use the [profile](https://www.cloudlab.us/show-profile.php?uuid=1af34047-fb02-11eb-84f8-e4434b2381fc)
-- Operating System: Ubuntu 18.04 LTS (preferred) or Ubuntu 16.04 LTS (Default OS in the above profile)
+- Operating System: Ubuntu 18.04 LTS (preferred and is the default OS in the above profile) or Ubuntu 16.04 LTS

 ### 1.3 About the root access, ARM machine, and the default installation path